In this, our 60th year, we have written a definitive history!

 In 2003, Mary Wash recognized physical geography as a real science!
 Joe soon began teaching Physical Geography I and II, both with labs.

 Erin departed for Northern State University, South Dakota, in 2003.
 Melina Patterson was hired in a one-year capacity, and on tenure track the following year.
 Melina taught Geography and Civilization, which the Dean asked the department to develop because there were not enough courses in one specific general education category.
-She soon developed a sequence in urban geography (Cities, Nature of Cities) and Race and Place.
+She soon developed a sequence in urban geography (Cities, Nature of Cities) and Race and Place in America.

 In 2005, Mary Washington College became the University of Mary Washington.